Luckyharry22/Minimum-Spanning-Tree/README.md

 - 'Disjoint Set (MFSET) (kruskal_mst.py)': A faster implementation of the disjoint-set (also known as MFSET) data structure with path compression and union by rank.

-## Input Format

-The input file should follow this format:

-- `n` is the number of vertices in the graph.
-- `aij` represents the weight of the edge between vertex `i` and vertex `j`.
-- If there's no direct edge between two vertices, the weight should be 0.

 ## Algorithms

 This repository supports two MST algorithms: